mhuang03/mhua-ng/src/lib/thoughts/proset.md

 ![ProSet](/img/proset.png)

-Play it for yourself at [prosetgame.com](https://www.prosetgame.com).
+Play it for yourself at [prosetgame.com](https://www.prosetgame.com), or visit the github repo [here](https://github.com/mhuang03/proset-site).

 This project was one of my very first forays into making (and publishing!) a static website.
 It's written completely in vanilla HTML, CSS, and JS (_yikes_), hosted very simply on Netlify, but it's completely functional, if a little strangely laid out.
 I must say that Computer Modern was a very fitting choice, though.